vltansky/cursor-stats/README.md

 ## ✨ What is Cursor Stats?

-Cursor Stats transforms your Cursor IDE usage data into an **engaging, gamified experience**.
-It analyzes thousands of conversations and messages to show you not just *what* you coded, but *how* you work with AI.
+Cursor Stats analyzes your AI conversations to reveal how you work with AI.

 **Think of it as:**
 - 🎮 **GitHub Wrapped** for Cursor IDE